OriolMoreno/C.A.R.L.E.S/README.md

 * Voice Recognition
 * Controller: communication of all the above modules.

-Initially all of them must had to work together, but after the project's objectives changed we decided to do different simulations in order to reproduce the functionality we were aiming.
+Initially all of them should have worked together, but after the project's objectives changed we decided to do different simulations in order to reproduce the functionality we were aiming for.
 These are:
 * Computer Vision module: card recognition (as an independent simulation)
 * Inverse Kinematics Simulation: not only doing the math but also visualizing it.
 * Fully functional 3D game: This simulation involves 3D models, animation and game development to have a fully inmersive experience and getting the closest image to what the project was going to look like.